learn-co-curriculum/node-modules-path/README.md

 ## Understanding process.env.PWD

 The `process.env.PWD` is similar to the `process.cwd()` in the value of the absolute path.
 It will return the value of the directory from which you launched the Node process.
 PWD stands for Print Working Directory.
-For example, with `$ node node-modules-path/node customers`, the `PWD` variable will be ` /Users/azat/Documents/Code/learn-co` the same as the value of `process.cwd().
+For example, with `node node-modules-path/node customers`, the `PWD` variable will be ` /Users/azat/Documents/Code/learn-co` the same as the value of `process.cwd().

 However, there are a few differences between `PWD` and `cwd()`. `PWD` is an environment variable and not a function. `PWD` is a call to the command on Unix-like systems:

 ```
-$ pwd
+pwd
 ```

 You can also print the environment variable from the command line with `echo`:

 ```
-$ echo $PWD
+echo $PWD
 ```

 Another difference is that `PWD` can be changed with an assignment, just like any environment variable, while the current working directory can be changed with `process.chdir()`.
 Changing `PWD` won't affect the value of `cwd()`.